Vanherwegentim/CompSciMaster/2-Sem/Artifical Neural Networks And Deep Learning/Artificial Neural Networks And Deep Learning.md

 #### 2.2.2 The curse of dimensionality

+The curse of dimensionality refers to the issues that arise when dealing with high-dimensional data in machine learning.
+Some of the issues are:

+- Sparsity of data: as the number of dimensions increase, the available data points become sparser.
+Sparse data can make it challenging to estimate statistical relationships.
+- With each dimension, the computational complexity increases.
+- Overfitting and Generalization Issues: High-dimensional data increases the risk of overfitting, where a model becomes overly complex and performs well on training data but fails to generalize to unseen data.

 Neural networks avoid the curse of dimensionality in the sense that the approximation error becomes independent from the dimension of the input space, which is not the case for **polynomial expansions**.

 Now what are polynomial expansions?